mahdi0shamlou/Neural_Networks_From_Scratch/README.md

-# First_my_artificial_neural_network
+# Neural_Networks
-This project is about the creation and development of nerual networks
+This project is about the creation and development of nerual networks from scratch

 ### Perceptron.py
 this file is a singel perceptron how dose learn and optimize